abdallaElamin/first-project-SQL-data-warehouse/README.md

 This project focuses on designing and implementing a modern data warehouse solution using SQL Server as the core database engine.
 The solution integrates data from six CSV files and applies a layered architecture approach to ensure scalability, data quality, and efficient analytics.

-The project follows the **Medallion Architecture** (Bronze, Silver, Gold layers), where data flows through three separate databases, each serving a distinct purpose:
+The project follows the **Medallion Architecture** (Bronze, Silver, Gold layers), where data flows through three separate schemas, each serving a distinct purpose:

 **1. Bronze Layer (Raw Data)**
 The Bronze database is used to ingest raw data directly from the CSV files using a *Truncate and Insert* approach.